-Concomitant with future breeding efforts, the acquisition of novel germplasm from international sources has led to improved tree fruit performance.
+Concomitant with breeding efforts, the acquisition of novel germplasm from international sources has led to improved tree fruit performance.
 Promising new tree-fruit rootstocks possessing superior attributes to standard genotypes are continually being introduced from worldwide sources (DeJong et al., 2011; Elkins et al., 2012; Hrotkó, 2016; Khanizadeh et al., 2011; Univer et al., 2011; Zhang et al., 2011; Zurawicz et al., 2011, Reighard et al., 2013).
 Evaluation of the diverse germplasm housed at the USDA-National Clonal Germplasm Repositories, for example, has markedly decreased the time required to advance new materials such as cold-hardy quince rootstocks for pear production (Einhorn et al., 2011) and apple germplasm with resistance to fungal components of replant disease (Fazio et al., 2009).
 For the latter, selection of progeny from Malus sieversii crosses represent the future of apple rootstocks.
 Replant disease has been characterized as a high priority by many fruit growers as regulations on chemical fumigants become increasingly stricter (Mazzola et al., 2009).
 New apple rootstocks adaptable to replant disease facilitate sustainable production practices and improve the efficiency and profitability of new plantings (Robinson et al., 2003).
 Subsequently, field evaluation of apple rootstocks with purported tolerance to replant disease is ongoing throughout various regions of the US (Auvil et al., 2011; Parker et al., 2011; St. Laurent et al., 2010).
 In addition, major advances in apple rootstock resistance to fire blight (LoGiudice et al., 2006; Norelli et al., 2003), woolly apple aphid and powdery mildew (Fazio et al., 2006; Russo et al., 2007) have all been documented.
 Virus tolerance of sweet cherry dwarfing rootstocks (Lankes, 2011) and peach rootstock resistance to Armillaria and peach tree short life (Beckman, 2011) are all burgeoning areas of research.
 Development of genotypes resistant or tolerant to biotic stresses is fundamental to the sustainable management of tree fruit.

 Research efforts have also focused on improved resistance to abiotic stresses.
 Anticipated changes in climate (Cai et al., 2014) underscore the need for increased efficiency in resource acquisition (e.g., nutrient and water; Fazio et al., 2013; Jimenez et al., 2013; Neilsen et al., 2015; Tworkowski et al., 2016).
 Rootstocks directly affect the mineral nutrition of scion fruits and leaves (Fallahi et al., 2013a, 2013b; Neilsen and Hampson, 2014; Reighard et al., 2013).
-Rootstock imparted tolerance or sensitivity to cold stress has been evaluated under episodic events (Warmund et al., 2002) and in controlled-environments to simulate sub-freezing conditions for pear (Einhorn et al., 2011 and apple (Privé et al., 2001, Moran et al., 2011).
+Rootstock imparted tolerance or sensitivity to cold stress has been evaluated under episodic events (Warmund et al., 2002) and in controlled-environments to simulate sub-freezing conditions for pear (Einhorn et al., 2011) and apple (Privé et al., 2001, Moran et al., 2011).
 For pear, over 20 genotypes of quince have been observed to possess sufficient hardiness for northern regions.
 Pear production in North America cannot adopt the precocious, dwarfing quince rootstocks commonly used in Europe due to freeze sensitivity.
 Consequently, little progress has been made with Pyrus rootstock germplasm over the past few decades (Azarenko, et al., 2000; Einhorn et al., 2013; Elkins et al., 2012).
-The ability for rootstocks to tolerate abiotic stresses not only results in greater profitability but potentially facilitates the expansion of production into marginal lands.
+The ability for rootstocks to tolerate abiotic stresses not only results in greater profitability but potentially facilitates the expansion of production into marginal climates or sites.

 The NC-140 project has inarguably benefited growers and nurseries by critically evaluating new rootstocks that have transformed the industry principally through dissemination of information via eXension, multiple state web sites of cooperators, and regional, national and international grower educational meetings and publications.
 The following objectives will sustain efforts to improve the competitive stance of the North American tree fruit industry: